-U.S. States and Cities Consider Curfews, Restaurant Closures to Prevent COVID-19 Spread
+Illinois Shuts Down Bars, Restaurants Due to Coronavirus

 New Orleans Mayor LaToya Cantrell said it was “unacceptable” that people were ignoring a ban issued by Gov. John Bel Edwards on gatherings of more than 250 people.
 The violators were “actively increasing the danger to their neighbors and their loved ones,” Cantrell said.

 The hashtag, “StayTheFHome,” was trending on Twitter.
+Several countries in Europe have closed bars.

-The vast majority of people who contract the coronavirus recover within weeks.
+The vast majority of people who contract the new virus recover within weeks.
 It causes only mild or moderate symptoms for most people, but can cause more severe illness, including pneumonia for some, especially older adults and people with existing health problems.

 Advising people to completely avoid restaurants “might be overkill right now,” the nation’s top infectious disease expert, Anthony Fauci, said on CBS’ “Face the Nation,” but he added that he wouldn’t go to one himself because he didn’t want to be in a “crowded place” and risk having to self-quarantine.